LastLeaf/fw.mpa/README.md

 }
 ```

 A route is a `name: object` item in routes.

-The name of a route can be a path (e.g. /path/:var1/and/:var2, can contain vars), "*" (wildcard, 404), or a common string (as identifier).
+The name of a route can be a path (relative path recommanded, e.g. `./path/:var1/and/:var2`), a wildcard (404 page, e.g. `./path/*`), or a string identifier (only `[a-z0-9_]+` allowed).
+You should NEVER use confusing routes.

 The detailed page definition is listed in the object.
 The definition can include:

 * `"parent"` The parent sub-page of this sub-page.
 * `"main"` The javascript file(s) that should be excuted while loading.